-The war ended in 1617 with the Treaty of Stolbovo, in which Muscovy ceded key territories to Sweden while Sweden recognized the House of Romanov as rulers of Muscovy.
-For Sweden, the Treaty of Stolbovo has been described as the most successful peace ever negotiated with Muscovy or Russia.
-For Muscovy, the Treaty signified the ascension of the House of Romanov.
-For both countries, the war led to significant military reforms that, in time, would make both the Swedish and Muscovite military establishments forces to be reckoned with.
-For Gustavus Adolphus, who arrived in 1614 personally to take command of the Swedish war effort, the war in Muscovy proved a significant step on his path to become a successful commander in the subsequent Thirty Years’ War.
-In this study Michael Fredholm von Essen presents new research on two wars previously seldom described in English.
-Moreover, the book details the military systems of Sweden and Muscovy and explains the development of the Swedish Army before Gustavus Adolphus used it with great success in the Thirty Years’ War.
+The war ended in 1617 with the Treaty of Stolbovo, by which Muscovy ceded key territories to Sweden while Sweden recognized the House of Romanov as rulers of Muscovy.
+For Sweden, the Treaty of Stolbovo has been described as the most successful peace ever negotiated with Muscovy, or with Russia.
+For Muscovy, the Treaty marked the ascension of the House of Romanov.
+In both countries, the war led to significant military reforms that, in time, would make both the Swedish and the Muscovite military establishments forces to be reckoned with.
+For Gustavus Adolphus, who arrived in 1614 to personally take command of the Swedish war effort, the war in Muscovy proved a significant step on his path to becoming a successful commander during the subsequent Thirty Years’ War.
+In this study Michael Fredholm von Essen presents new research on two wars rarely described in English language works.
+Additionally, the book details the military systems of both Sweden and Muscovy, with notes about the Commonwealth expeditionary armies, and explains the development of the Swedish Army in the period prior to the Thirty Years’ War, in which Gustavus Adolphus was to use it with great success.